Kantabanji: History

+Recently it has been declared as Municipality by the State Government.

 Geography

 Kantabanji is located at 20°28′59″N 82°55′00″E. It has an average elevation of 298 m.
 It is almost 80 km from its district headquarters Bolangir.
 It is around 440 km from its capital city of Bhubaneshwar.
 The climate of the town is varied with a summer high of 48 °C and a winter low of 5 °C and heavy rains during the rainy season.

 Transport

 Kantabanji is an important railway station on the Vizianagaram-Raipur main line of East Coast Railway Zone.
 All trains passing through this line halt here for about 5–15 minutes.
 It is the next major station after Titlagarh.

 Demographics

 As of the 2001 Indian census, Kantabanji had a population of 20,090.
 Males constitute 52% of the population and females 48%.
 Kantabanji has an average literacy rate of 66%, higher than the national average of 59.5%.
 Male literacy is 78% and female literacy is 56%.
 13% of the population of Kantabanji is under 6 years of age.